Support usually begins at home and extends outward to include family, friends, teachers and other important people in your child’s life.

 Support systems usually include people who knew your child before they were living as their authentic gender self, such as extended family, family friends, parents of your child’s friends and possibly staff at schools or community organizations.
 Support systems can continually expand to include people who are supportive of you, your child and your family.

 Intentionally creating a community that is affirming and supportive can be beneficial for all family members.
-Here are some ways to grow your supportive community:
+You can grow your supportive community in many ways:

 - Attend support groups for children, youth, or parents.